Rwanda

 APPROACH

-Swisscontact works in Rwanda to reduce youth joblessness, increase incomes of agricultural households, encourage entrepreneurship and innovation for a population living in rural and peri-urban surroundings.
-Swisscontact strengthens the youth prospects of gainful employment by facilitating technical skills training, developing transition strategies for a more commercialized agricultural sector, and fostering entrepreneurial thinking and action.
+Swisscontact works in Rwanda to reduce youth joblessness, increase incomes of agricultural households, and encourage entrepreneurship and innovation for a population living in rural and peri-urban surroundings.
+Swisscontact strengthens youth prospects of gainful employment by facilitating technical skills training, developing transition strategies for a more commercialized and climate-resilient agricultural sector, and fostering entrepreneurial thinking and action.

-Additionally, Swisscontact works with local representatives within the business ecosystem.
-Initatives allow access to knowledge, project approaches, and resources that enhance economic and social significance while fostering entrepreneurship.
+Swisscontact collaborates with local representatives within the business and entrepreneurship ecosystems, ensuring access to knowledge, project approaches, and resources that enhance economic and social significance while fostering entrepreneurship.

 Promost Project - Project journey and key achievements 2012 -2020